wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 `PutM`) or the invalidation of the last shared copy (flush invalidation or `PutS`) from the upper level, which we uniformly refer to as "write backs".

+If an external request arrives during the window of vulnerability, then the handler needs to check whether an upper level write back has been handled earlier and is then inserted into the MSHR (because of a race condition that it could not resolve immediately).
+This is performed by calling `applyPendingReplacement()`, which scans the MSHR for a pending write back event.
+If the event is found, the write back event is promoted to the front entry of the MSHR, and then retried.
+The external event, meanwhile, will just have to wait in the MSHR for the write back to complete before itself can proceed outside the window of vulnerability.

 ##### handleFetch()